Those who complete this course are eligible to earn their Certified Clinical Lactationist™ credential.

 Aspiring IBCLCs and those wishing to earn their Certified Clinical Lactationist™ certification.
 This course meets the IBLCE's requirement for 90 hours of lactation-specific education, covers the material that will be on the IBLCE exam, and prepares the student for a career as an IBCLC.
 If you are a re-certifying IBCLC, please consider our exam review courses to prepare you to recertify by exam.

-Those who complete this course are eligible to earn their Certified Clinical Lactationist™ certification.
+Those who complete this course may be eligible to earn their Certified Clinical Lactationist™ certification.

 Before registering, please read the full brochure to ensure you understand all of the course policies and requirements.